placer14/moxie/README.md

 Under the hood of the Makefile, we are using docker-compose to orchestrate Docker containers to provide our golang environment.
-You may run your own commands against *dev* using the following incantations:
+You may run your own commands using the following incantations:

-*Run a go subcommand* `docker-compose run dev test ./...`
+*Run a go subcommand*

+`docker-compose run --rm --entrypoint go moxie test ./...`
-The default starting command of the container (the entrypoint) is the go binary and will accept go subcommands by default.

 This runs the test subcommand on the repo mounted inside of the container.

-*Start a bash prompt inside container* `docker-compose run --entrypoint /bin/bash dev`
+*Start a bash prompt inside container*

+`docker-compose run --rm --entrypoint /bin/bash moxie`

 This changes the default starting command of the container (the entrypoint) to another command, in this case, bash.

-*Run another go tool inside container* `docker-compose run --entrypoint gofmt dev moxie.go`

-This will run the gofmt tool on the moxie.go file mounted within the container.